ArthurGodet/OR-Metaheuristics/README.md

 ## License

-This project is licensed under the BSD License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the Revised BSD License - see the [LICENSE.md](LICENSE.md) file for details.